-A chalet style mac and cheese made with Gruyere and Cheddar Cheeses.
+A chalet style Gruyere and Cheddar Cheese Mac and Cheese for a cold afternoon.
 Variations of this recipe include adding sauteed onion, or broccoli.
 Also, for a meaty version toss in a few meatballs, or go minimal with just the mac and cheese.
 When making a skillet style mac and cheese you can also go substitute your favorite cheese.

 Don’t skip the light browning of the noodles, it does make a difference is the flavor.

 A macaroni with texture like a Penne or Cavatappi, will give you the maximum cheesy yum with every forkful.
 This is a classic comfort food and not in any way low calorie!